 This homemade macaroni and cheese is so creamy and extra cheesy.
 Made on the stovetop, this single serving mac and cheese recipe is easy to make and can be ready in minutes.
 It’s the perfect size for one person!

 If there’s one recipe every home cook should have in their arsenal of recipes, it should be a glorious homemade macaroni and cheese recipe; one that can be pulled out the instant a craving hits for cheesy, creamy pasta.

 Macaroni and cheese is classic comfort food and since this easy mac and cheese recipe takes just minutes to make, it’s a recipe you can enjoy making over and over again.

-This homemade mac and cheese recipe begins with the pasta.
-I like to use elbow macaroni but use your favorite pasta shape.
-As long as it’s a pasta shape that’s good at holding onto the sauce, it’ll be a good choice.
+This homemade macaroni and cheese recipe begins with the pasta.
+I like to use elbow macaroni but use your favorite small pasta shape.
+As long as it’s a shape that’s good at holding onto the sauce, it’ll be a good choice.

 Other favorite pasta types include fusilli, rotini, and shells.

 You’ll want to cook 2-ounces of pasta until it’s al dente and has a little bite.
 After it’s cooked and drained, set it aside and make the cheese sauce.

 Two ounces of dried elbow macaroni is about 1/2 cup.

 Ingredients In The Cheese Sauce